RajolKumar2003/Anomaly-Detection-in-Computer-Log-Using-ML-Techniques/README.md

 ## 👤 Author

 **Rajol Kumar**
-Roll No.: 25MAC2R19
-Summer Research Internship, WSAI — IIT Madras
+M.Sc. in Mathematics and Scientific Computing, National Institute of Technology (NIT) Warangal Summer Research Internship, WSAI — IIT Madras

-*Under the guidance of Dr. Sri Vallabha Deevi, Adjunct Faculty, Dept. of Data Science & AI, IIT Madras*
+*Under the guidance of [Dr. Sri Vallabha Deevi](https://www.linkedin.com/in/dsrivallabha/), Adjunct Faculty, Dept. of Data Science & AI, IIT Madras*

----

-## 📜 License

-This project is available under the [MIT License](LICENSE).

----

 ⭐ If you find this project useful, consider giving it a star!